 create infographic outline

-Infographic outlines are basically recipes for awesome quality infographics.
+Infographic outlines are essentially the recipes for creating high-quality infographics.

 In this step-by-step guide, I cover: